Vivian Dsena

 Vivian Dsena (/hns/; (born 28 June 1988) is an Indian actor and former model who works predominantly in Hindi television.
 As a prominent figure in Indian television, Dsena has received several accolades, including two Indian Television Academy Awards, two Indian Telly Awards, two Gold Awards and an Asian Viewers Television Award.

 Dsena made his acting debut with the Indian television soap opera Kasamh Se in 2008.
 He later received wider reach for his portrayal of Abhay Raichand in the supernatural teen drama Pyaar Kii Ye Ek Kahaani (2010–2011).
-He then playied Rishabh Kundra, the superstar in the romantic drama Madhubala – Ek Ishq Ek Junoon (2012–2014), Harman Singh in the social drama Shakti – Astitva Ke Ehsaas Ki (2016–2019) and Ranveer Oberoi in the romantic drama Sirf Tum (2021–2022).
+He then played Rishabh Kundra, the superstar in the romantic drama Madhubala – Ek Ishq Ek Junoon (2012–2014), Harman Singh in the social drama Shakti – Astitva Ke Ehsaas Ki (2016–2019) and Ranveer Oberoi in the romantic drama Sirf Tum (2021–2022).
 Dsena played a cameo role of Sartaj Singh Randhawa in the romantic drama Udaariyaan (2023).
 He also participated in reality shows such as Jhalak Dikhhla Jaa season 8 (2015), Khatron Ke Khiladi 7 (2016) and Bigg Boss 18 (2024).
+He joined the third season of the cooking based comedy show Laughter Chefs in 2025.

 Early life

 Dsena was born on 28 June 1988 in Ujjain, Madhya Pradesh, India.
-His mother is Hindu, while his father is a Christian.
+His mother is Hindu, while his father is Christian.
 His father is of Portuguese descent.
 His paternal grandfather was Portuguese and his paternal grandmother was of British descent.
 He studied at Lokmanya Tilak High School in Mumbai, where he completed his schooling up to Class 12.

 He also studied at the Bhonsala Military School in Nashik, Maharashtra for two years.
 He passed the Madhya Pradesh State-Level Engineering Entrance Exam and initially pursued engineering.
 He had also cleared the All India Engineering Entrance Examination as well, but as modelling was his passion so he pursued that.

 He is also a national level football player.